Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Opposite and cooposite structures, and right partial dualization

 \subsection{Opposite and coopposite structures of left partial dual}

-As the left partially dualized quasi-Hopf algebra $(H/B^+H)^\ast\#B$ is finite-dimensional, it follows by \cite[Theorem 2.5(1)]{BC03} that each of its antipode $\pd{S}$ is bijective.
+As the left partially dualized quasi-Hopf algebra $(H/B^+H)^\ast\#B$ is finite-dimensional, it follows from \cite[Theorem 2.5(1)]{BC03} that each of its antipodes is bijective.
 Of course, this could also be known due to the fact that $\Rep(H)$ is a finite tensor category.
 Anyway, there must exist an opposite quasi-Hopf algebra $((H/B^+H)^\ast\#B)^\op$, which would be described up to isomorphisms in this subsection.

 However, the antipodes of $(H/B^+H)^\ast\#B$ are not unique, among which we have not declared a canonical one from the view of Theorem \ref{thm:partialdual}(4).
 Thus we would only provide quasi-bialgebra isomorphisms, since they automatically preserve the corresponding antipodes as well.
 In addition, these results are similar to those in Proposition \ref{prop:partialdualbiop}, but determined by the systems in Corollary \ref{cor:PAMSopcop}.